Early Years Foundation Stage

 The Best Start in Life for all Children

-We are inspired by the belief that this really is the right way to work with children.
-We have created a healthy environment that is a home from home, where the children are learning through play.
+We have created a safe and healthy environment that is a home from home, with a balance of learning through play and teacher directed activities.
 Children are loved in their first year of school.
 Loved, looked after and nurtured.

 - The day begins with the ‘Good Morning Dear Earth’ song.